Week 4: Question-Focused Analysis

 Example Analysis

-We have a limited budget for a promotion campaign.
+We have a limited budget for a promotional campaign.

-What kind of visual would help you answer part 1? and part 2?
+What kind of visuals will help you answer these questions?

-Which product(s) have a high customer rating by members?
+Which product(s) have a high customer rating by customer type?

 What day of the week do members buy those products?